palantir/docker-compose-rule/README.md

 dockerCompose.exec(dockerComposeExecOption, containerName, dockerComposeExecArgument)
 ```

-Jut be aware that you need at least docker-compose 1.7 to run docker-compose exec
+Just be aware that you need at least docker-compose 1.7 to run docker-compose exec

 Collecting logs